Russ Harvey Consulting - Computer and Internet Services

 PCWorld

 This provides an ongoing cash flow for Microsoft.
 Consumers will always get the latest and greatest without making a major purchase — as long as their hardware supports upgrades.
+Like mobile phone contracts, it assumes that you're willing to sacrifice your privacy for very little in return.

 Free Apps Now “Freemium”